Follow us

 We recognise the importance of being a disability inclusive employer, and our Ability Network provides a forum for communication, peer support and education, which is key to achieving this aim.

-Earlier this year, we signed up to the Valuable 500 – a global movement of leading organisations committed to putting disability inclusion on the business agenda.
+We are signatories of the Valuable 500 – a global movement of leading organisations committed to putting disability inclusion on the business agenda.
 As part of which we committed to:

 • Improving access to and understanding of workplace adjustments